 Maple syrup contains around half the calories of refined sugar, and is a much more nutritious choice.
 It’s loaded with antioxidants that protect your body’s cells from damage and reduce the visible signs of aging.
-Maple syrup is also a brilliant source of manganese and zinc which boost your metabolism and your immune system.
-In addition to this, it’s perfect for your skin and can protect against skin blemishes, dry skin, and redness.
-Finally, maple syrup has been shown to protect against various chronic ailments and diseases including arthritis, cancer, diabetes, inflammatory bowel disease, and heart disease.
+Maple syrup is also a brilliant source of manganese and zinc, which boosts your metabolism and immune system.
+In addition, it’s perfect for your skin and can protect against skin blemishes, dry skin, and redness.
+Finally, maple syrup has been shown to protect against various chronic ailments and diseases, including arthritis, cancer, diabetes, inflammatory bowel disease, and heart disease.

 Zucchini is rich in vitamins B6 and C, potassium, folate, magnesium, carotenoids, and omega-3 and omega-9.
 This vegetable is refreshing because it has high water content.
 Foods rich in water content are tremendous for the skin, especially if you suffer from dry skin.
 In the winter, more people suffer from dry skin, so by adding extra zucchini into your diet in the cooler months, you can moisturize the skin from within to eliminate any dry flaky skin.